Ethics of artificial intelligence: Regulation

+Deepfakes

+Deepfakes are digital media generated or altered with AI to impersonate someone.
+The term "deepfake" is a portmanteau of "deep learning" and "fake".
+It emerged on Reddit in 2017, after users began sharing non-consensually-generated pornographic deepfake videos.
+By the early 2020s, as generative AI became widely available, deepfake became a household term.
+Deepfake victims are frequently public figures engaging in controversial actions.
+For example, in 2024, pornographic deepfakes of Taylor Swift went viral on the social network X. Deepfake audio and video have been used for scams, notably by impersonating company executives or close relatives and asking for bank transfers.

 Increasing use

 AI has been slowly making its presence more known throughout the world, from chatbots that seemingly have answers for every homework question to generative AI that can create a painting about whatever one desires.
 AI has become increasingly popular in hiring markets, from the ads that target certain people according to what they are looking for to the inspection of applications of potential hires.
 Events such as COVID-19 have sped up the adoption of AI programs in the application process, due to more people having to apply electronically, and with this increase in online applicants the use of AI made the process of narrowing down potential employees easier and more efficient.
 AI has become more prominent as businesses have to keep up with the times and ever-expanding internet.
 Processing analytics and making decisions becomes much easier with the help of AI.
 As Tensor Processing Units (TPUs) and graphics processing units (GPUs) become more powerful, AI capabilities also increase, forcing companies to use it to keep up with the competition.
 Managing customers' needs and automating many parts of the workplace leads to companies having to spend less money on employees.

 AI has also seen increased usage in criminal justice and healthcare.
 For medicinal means, AI is being used more often to analyze patient data to make predictions about future patients' conditions and possible treatments.
 These programs are called clinical decision support systems (DSS).
 AI's future in healthcare may develop into something further than just recommended treatments, such as referring certain patients over others, leading to the possibility of inequalities.